Roy Hamilton (physician): Professional service and honors

-He was the recipient of the American Academy of Neurology Foundation's Norman Geschwind Prize in Behavioral Neurology, and serves as both the Chair of the AAN Behavioral Neurology Section and the President of the Society for Behavioral and Cognitive Neurology.
-He serves on the editorial boards of Restorative Neurology and Neuroscience, Cognitive and Behavioral Neurology', and Neurobiology of Language'.
-He has been recognized as one of "1,000 inspiring Black scientists in America" by CellPress.
-In 2022, he was a recipient of the inaugural Chan Zuckerberg Initiative Science Diversity Leadership Award, for scientific investigators who have also been advocates for diversity in science.
+Hamilton has been widely recognized for his contributions to the fields of behavioral neurology, cognitive neuroscience and neuromodulation.
+He was the recipient of the American Academy of Neurology Foundation's Norman Geschwind Prize in Behavioral Neurology, and has served as both the Chair of the AAN Behavioral Neurology Section and the President of the Society for Behavioral and Cognitive Neurology.
+He serves on the editorial boards of the journals Restorative Neurology and Neuroscience, Cognitive and Behavioral Neurology', and Neurobiology of Language'.
+He is a trustee of the McKnight Brain Research Foundation, the only private foundation devoted exclusively to healthy cognitive aging brain.
+He has been recognized as one of "1,000 inspiring Black scientists in America" by CellPress and was a recipient of the inaugural Chan Zuckerberg Initiative Science Diversity Leadership Award.